lhayhurst/legacybot/TUTORIAL.md

 ## Rolling Dice

 Legacybot has a complete dice rolling solution.
-Run `.roll --help` to have a look:
+Run `.roll -help` to have a look:

 ![dice](assets/screenshots/dice1.png)